 By: Marilyn L. Davis

-“If the wrong reader comes across the words, they will remain just words.
+“If the wrong readers come across the words, they will remain just words.
 But for the right readers, your vision blooms off the page and is absorbed into their minds like smoke, where it will re-form, whole and alive, fully adapted to its new environment.” ― Mary Gaitskill

-Venturing into discussions on any of those sites familiarizes you with what people are looking to improve their lives, writing, or simply connecting with like-minded individuals.
+Venturing into discussions on any of those sites familiarizes you with what people are looking for to improve their lives, writing, or directly connecting with like-minded individuals.

 Who Did You Write for Today?

-As the Assistant Editor at Two Drops of Ink, and Editor-in-Chief at From Addict 2 Advocate, I see a lot of submissions.
-Many of these have a compelling message – if either of the sites were about home decorating, real estate, or party planning, which they aren’t.
+As the Editor-in-chief at Two Drops of Ink, and From Addict 2 Advocate, I see many submissions.
+Some of these had a compelling message – if either of the sites were about home decorating, real estate, or party planning.
+But they aren’t about those topics, and that creates a problem for an editor.

-Write for a specific audience, and know their needs.
+Getting noticed means that a writer takes the time to understand and know their reader’s needs.
+When you write for a specific audience, you have a general idea of what they are looking for, whether it’s education, entertainment, or enchanted.
 Each of us should have a target reader in mind because, without that imagined reader, we’re just writing without a clear destination.
 If it is a how-to article, be sure it makes sense.
 Make sure you have tried the methods you’re discussing.

 In my niches, I’m writing to the addicted population or other writers.
 But there is a common thread.
 Both of these populations want to improve something.